magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/what-is-svc.md

 <p><a href="https://github.com/magento/devdocs/blob/master/guides/m2devgde/v1.0.0.0/what-is-svc.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

-Magento 2 uses the service framework to define and expose extensible features.
+The Magento 2 service framework defines and exposes extensible features.
 The service framework (also referred to as the *service layer*) is between the presentation layer and business logic as the following figure shows:

 ![The service interface accepts requests from web pages and web services, meaning they do not need to know the details of business logic]({{ site.baseurl }}common/images/service-layer_block-diagram.png "The service interface accepts requests from web pages and web services, meaning they do not need to know the details of business logic")